-- 8.6 It is obvious that any ARFF service will need to be kept up-to-date with the constant development and innovation of more sophisticated rescue equipment and fire vehicles (Liveware vs. Hardware).
+- 4.6 It is obvious that any ARFF service will need to be kept up-to-date with the constant development and innovation of more sophisticated rescue equipment and fire vehicles (Liveware vs. Hardware).
 It is equally important for ARFF personnel to be well acquainted with the different configurations of various aircraft types operating at the particular aerodrome.
-Boosting the knowledge of ARFF personnel in these areas would indirectly enhance human performance during a response to any aircraft emergency. - 8.7 The ARFF industry is a highly specialised one which compels the management and leadership team of ARFF services to promulgate a system of self-audit.
-Such systems must not only include the ratings and revalidation of individual standards.
-More importantly, as we recognise the importance of teamwork and team coordination in ARFF operations, ARFF services should place heavy emphasis on the collective performance of an ARFF outfit during such an audit (Liveware vs. Liveware).
-The audit can then reveal observations and findings about the effects of human behaviour on prestipulated procedures.
+Boosting the knowledge of ARFF personnel in these areas would indirectly enhance human performance during a response to any aircraft emergency. - 4.7 The ARFF industry is a highly specialised one which compels the management and leadership team of ARFF services to promulgate a system of self-audit.
+Such systems should not be limited to the ratings and revalidation of individual standards.
+More importantly, as teamwork and team coordination are important in ARFF operations, ARFF services should place heavy emphasis on the collective performance of an ARFF outfit during such an audit (Liveware vs. Liveware).
+The audit can then reveal observations and findings about the effects of human behaviour on pre-stipulated procedures.
 Similarly, such audits can also highlight human reaction to any unforeseen circumstances in the form of injects during a unit proficiency test.
 Results from the audits can then be used to modify, tweak and improve training programmes in order to enhance human performance during ARFF operations.